microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Deployment-Using-Custom-Agent/README.md

 ### Task 1: Provision the Lab ###

 1. Create the MRP agent pool in Visual Studio Team Services if you do not have one already.
-Go to the homepage of your VSTS account or the PartsUnlimitedMRP team project and clicking on the gear icon in the upper-right corner of the homepage.
+Go to the homepage of your VSTS account and clicking on the gear icon in the upper-right corner of the homepage.

 	![](<media/vsts_gear_icon.png>)